 Transmission lines in Class 3 and Class 4 locations must be odorized unless they meet one of the following exceptions:

-- At least 50% of the pipeline downstream of the area is a Class 1 or Class 2 location (<46 buildings).
+- At least 50% of the pipeline downstream is a Class 1 or Class 2 location (<46 buildings).

 - The line delivered gas to an exempted facility before May 5, 1975.
 These facilities may be an underground storage field, gas processing plant, or industrial plant using process gas that, if odorized, 1) could make the product unfit, 2) reduce the activity of a catalyst, or 3) reduce completion of a chemical reaction.

-- When more than 50% of a pipeline lateral is in Class 1 or Class 2 location, and the line serves a distribution center (piping used to deliver gas for resale).
+- When more than 50% of a pipeline lateral is in Class 1 or Class 2 locations, the line serves a distribution center (piping used to deliver gas for resale).